opnfv/bottlenecks/docs/testing/developer/devguide/posca_guide.rst

     bottlenecks [testcase run <testcase>] [teststory run <teststory>]

-For the *testcase* command, testcase name should be the same as the name of the test case configuration file located in testsuites/posca/testcase_cfg.
+For the *testcase* command, testcase name should be as the same name of the test case configuration file located in testsuites/posca/testcase_cfg.
+For stress tests in Danube, *testcase* should be replaced by either *posca_factor_ping* or *posca_factor_system_bandwidth*.
 For the *teststory* command, a user could specified the test cases to be excuted by defined it in a teststory configuration file located in testsuites/posca/testsuite_story.
 There is also an example there named *posca_factor_test*.

 There are also other 2 ways to run test cases and test stories.